 - Lip balm and moisturizer: Cold weather easily dries out lips and skin.
 Use lip balm and moisturizer to prevent or repair chapped lips and cracked skin.

-For more tips on how to prevent injuries, improve performance, and stay active throughout the winter, visit UPMC Sports Medicine or to make an appointment with one of our experts, please call 1-855-93-SPORT(77678).
+For more tips on how to prevent injury, improve performance, and stay active throughout the year, visit UPMC Sports Medicine.
+To make an appointment with one of our experts, please call 1-855-937-7678.

 About Sports Medicine